 Coconut flan recipe is a great addition to any recipe box/binder.
-The preparation can be a bit tricky since it is a dessert that requires a certain amount of babysitting.
-Nevertheless, it is not difficult to make.
-If you take your time and follow instructions carefully you will end with with an impressive and delicious dessert.
+The preparation can be a bit tricky since it requires a certain amount of babysitting.
+Nevertheless, it’s not difficult to make.
+Take your time and you’ll end with with an impressive and delicious dessert.

-By the way, impress your friends and intimidate your enemies with this historical tidbit: flan was a common dish in the Middle Ages, however it was initially served as a savory dish; the sweet dish we know today was developed later. for more information on flan, check out my article on flan history.
+Flan was a common dish in the Middle Ages, however it was served savory.
+The sweet dish we know today was developed later. for more information on flan, check out my article on flan history.

 Pour the melted caramel into the flan pan ( affiliate link to Amazon for some flan pans – check some out) and roll it around a bit to coat the edges and it will harden.